Ada-Developers-Academy/core-unit-2/api-6-testing/read-one-book-test.md

 * title: GET /book/<book_id> Test
 ##### !question

-What benefits do we get from writing fixtures in `conftest.py`?
+What benefits do we get from writing test fixtures?
 Select all of the options below which apply.

 ##### !end-question
 ##### !options